The Longest Running Statistic18 Aug 2020

 What To Make Of It

-With a dramatic increase between 1994 and 1999, and at least an equally (though in all likelihood a far more) dramatic increase since 1999, how are we still citing 20 million miles?
+With a dramatic increase between 1994 and 1999, and at least an equally (though in all likelihood a far more) dramatic increase since 1999, how are we still citing 20 million miles of underground infrastructure?
 And does it matter?

 We almost always see the statistic with the qualifier “over.”
 This means the statistic will never technically expire or be invalid.
 If it were truly 50 million miles, it would still be “over” 20 million.
 It is also probably true that 20 million miles is incomprehensible or at least an abstract number to most people.
 Perhaps updating to 22 million miles (which I do not assert is correct) would be meaningless to most people.
 It seems, however, that no one would care less about a higher number, and some may be more cautious with a higher number, so it would be worth it to warn homeowners and excavators with the biggest, best data possible.